Category Archives: Addiction

 Though other levels of care have their benefits, there are distinct advantages to residential substance abuse treatment when a client’s substance abuse problem is severe enough.

-Residential substance abuse treatment provides the distinct advantage of being a much more closely monitored around the clock substance abuse treatment solution.
-Residential substance abuse treatment program benefits include more counseling hours, more 12 step meetings, and more accountability.
+Residential substance abuse treatment provides the distinct advantage of being a much more closely monitored around-the-clock substance abuse treatment solution.
+Residential substance abuse treatment program benefits include more counseling hours, more 12-step meetings, and more accountability.
 Residential treatment also offers substance users the chance to attain sobriety in a safe, sober environment where they are free to focus solely on recovery, with very few distractions.

-Residential treatment is particularly appropriate for those who have shown that they have a tough time staying sober in their home environment, or those whose substance use disorder or post-acute withdrawal symptoms are severe enough to warrant around the clock supervision.
+Residential treatment is particularly appropriate for those who have shown that they have a tough time staying sober in their home environment, or those whose substance use disorder or post-acute withdrawal symptoms are severe enough to warrant around-the-clock supervision.

 It’s not uncommon for drug and alcohol users to be approached by using peers in early recovery, or to discover a secret stash they had forgotten about while in a blackout.
 Additionally, family dynamics in early recovery can present many challenges before either side has had much of a chance to sort out their resentments, guilt, and fears individually.
 The early recovery process is a major life transition, and it’s not easy.

-Residential programs offer the benefit of 24-hour monitoring by trained staff, technicians, or counselors.
+Residential treatment programs offer the benefit of 24-hour monitoring by trained staff, technicians, or counselors.
 Additionally, they are surrounded by peers whose goals are the same – to sober up.
 24 hours a day, there will be someone who is capable of providing love, support, and objective feedback on a client’s struggles and progress.
 Family relationships improve as loved ones receive counseling, and self-esteem improves as the resident gains more confidence and time sober.

 2. Residential treatment provides a distraction-free environment

-Aside from the obvious live-in element of residential substance abuse programs, most require residents to give up electronics capable of outside communication, such as texting, social media, and phone calls.
+Aside from the obvious live-in element of residential substance abuse rehabilitation programs, most require residents to give up electronics capable of outside communication, such as texting, social media, and phone calls.
 Residents are usually allowed communication with family members, supportive loved ones, and peers in recovery (such as 12-step sponsors), but that’s about it.

 Some of the most common risk factors for relapse are contact with using peers, exposure to pro-drug social media communities, and even pro-drug music or movies.
 For a time, residential treatment centers completely eliminates these potential triggers.